Fliplet/qa-automation-solutions/README.md

-# 🤖 Pure Stagehand AI Testing Framework
+# 🤖 Stagehand Computer Use Agent Framework

-This project is a pure [Stagehand](https://github.com/browserbase/stagehand) implementation for AI-powered browser automation testing, built from the ground up using Stagehand's natural language capabilities.
+This project is a **Computer Use Agent-focused** testing framework built on [Stagehand](https://github.com/browserbase/stagehand).
+The **Computer Use Agent** is the main feature - an AI-powered browser automation system that can perform complex, multi-step tasks autonomously using visual understanding.

 ## 🎯 Overview

-Stagehand is an SDK for automating browsers using natural language instructions.
-Built on top of [Playwright](https://playwright.dev/), it provides AI-powered automation that can understand and interact with web pages using human-like instructions.
+**Computer Use Agent** is Stagehand's most advanced capability - it sees the screen like a human, understands context, and performs complex workflows autonomously.
+This framework is designed around leveraging this powerful AI agent for sophisticated browser automation testing.

 ### Key Features

+- **🤖 Computer Use Agent**: Main feature - autonomous multi-step task execution
+- **👁️ Visual Understanding**: Sees and understands web pages like a human
+- **🧠 Context-Aware**: Adapts to UI changes and makes intelligent decisions
+- **🔄 Autonomous Workflows**: Completes complex business processes without manual intervention
-- **Natural Language Testing**: Write tests using plain English instructions
+- **📝 Natural Language**: Write tests using plain English instructions
-- **AI-Powered Interactions**: Automatically find and interact with UI elements
-- **Pure Stagehand Implementation**: Built entirely with Stagehand's AI capabilities
-- **Cross-Platform**: Works with any web application
-- **Maintenance-Friendly**: Tests adapt to UI changes automatically
+- **⚡ Rapid Development**: Create sophisticated tests quickly without complex selectors

 ## 🚀 Quick Start

 ### Prerequisites

 - Node.js 18+
-- OpenAI API key (for AI-powered automation)
+- **Computer Use Agent API key** (OpenAI or Google Gemini)
 - Web application to test

 ### Installation